DaemonAlex/Mask_Hat/README.md

 ## Overview

+# QBCore Meta Masks Integration

-This resource is an update and port of the original Meta Masks script by dD5M, adapted for use with the QBCore framework and ox_inventory for enhanced mask management and functionality within FiveM.
+This resource is a port and update of the original [Meta Masks for FiveM](https://github.com/dD5M/dd5m_metamasks) designed to integrate seamlessly with the latest version of QBCore framework and utilize `ox_inventory` for mask management.
+It

 This resource for QBCore FiveM servers adds a series of commands that players can use to interact with their character models in-game, including changing masks, hats, and performing emotes.
 Designed to integrate seamlessly with QBCore, it enhances roleplay and player interaction by providing quick access to common character customizations and actions.